tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:maximumDepthInMeters is bdq:Empty or is not interpretable as a number greater than or equal to zero; COMPLIANT if the value of dwc:maximumDepthInMeters is within the range of bdq:minimumValidDepthInMeters to bdq:maximumValidDepthInMeters inclusive; otherwise NOT_COMPLIANT
+INTERNAL_PREREQUISITES_NOT_MET if dwc:maximumDepthInMeters is bdqval:Empty or is not interpretable as a number greater than or equal to zero; COMPLIANT if the value of dwc:maximumDepthInMeters is within the range of bdqval:minimumValidDepthInMeters to bdqval:maximumValidDepthInMeters inclusive; otherwise NOT_COMPLIANT

 #### Information Elements